Syncytium: Fungi

 A syncytium is the normal cell structure for many fungi.

 Most fungi of Basidiomycota exist as a dikaryon in which thread-like cells of the mycelium are partially partitioned into segments each containing two differing nuclei, called a heterokaryon.

 Animals

+Nerve net

+The neurons which makes up the subepithelial nerve net in comb jellies (Ctenophora) are fused into a neural syncytium, consisting of a continuous plasma membrane instead of being connected through synapses.

 Skeletal muscle

 A classic example of a syncytium is the formation of skeletal muscle.
 Large skeletal muscle fibers form by the fusion of thousands of individual muscle cells.
 The multinucleated arrangement is important in pathologic states such as myopathy, where focal necrosis (death) of a portion of a skeletal muscle fiber does not result in necrosis of the adjacent sections of that same skeletal muscle fiber, because those adjacent sections have their own nuclear material.
 Thus, myopathy is usually associated with such "segmental necrosis", with some of the surviving segments being functionally cut off from their nerve supply via loss of continuity with the neuromuscular junction.

 Cardiac muscle

 The syncytium of cardiac muscle is important because it allows rapid coordinated contraction of muscles along their entire length.
 Cardiac action potentials propagate along the surface of the muscle fiber from the point of synaptic contact through intercalated discs.
 Although a syncytium, cardiac muscle differs because the cells are not long and multinucleated.
 Cardiac tissue is therefore described as a functional syncytium, as opposed to the true syncytium of skeletal muscle.